mmalmi/mmalmi.github.io/_posts/2020-10-26-fill-the-earth.md

 Add [Neuralink](https://waitbutwhy.com/2017/04/neuralink.html) and you'll have a nice symbiosis with your personal AI assistant — a new brain layer.
 AI need not replace us, just like having a large neocortex doesn't replace our lizard brain.

-**Life is good.** Let us fill the earth with our biological as well as digital kids and see how far up we can climb on the [Kardashev scale](https://en.wikipedia.org/wiki/Kardashev_scale).
+**Life is good.** Let us fill the earth with our biological and digital kids and see how far up we can climb on the [Kardashev scale](https://en.wikipedia.org/wiki/Kardashev_scale).
 And hey, let's produce some quality memes on the way.

 > We must pass the great filter. — Elon Musk